Demon000/work-utils/workflow.md

 For IIO, checkout the `testing` branch.
 `git checkout iio/testing`

+You can also look into using `git worktree`.
+It is very useful when you need to work on multiple branches at the same time.

 Cherry pick all your commits from your original working branch.
 There's a `pick-patches.sh` script that can help you do that.